shogun70/h-include/README.md

 var transform = function(fragment, details){
   /*
-    fragment: a DocumentFragment containing the contents of the body (or fragment) of the included page
+    fragment: a DocumentFragment containing the contents of the body of the included page
     details: an object with fields "url", "document"
       url: the url of the included page
-      document: a HTMLDocument of the included page (not including the body) */
+      document: a HTMLDocument of the included page (not including the body)
+    this: in this function it will be `<h-include>` element */

   // modify the DOM fragment (or create a new one)